Wikipedia: Milestones

 On January 18, 2023, Wikipedia debuted a new website redesign, called "Vector 2022".
 It featured a redesigned menu bar, moving the table of contents to the left as a sidebar, and numerous changes in the locations of buttons like the language selection tool.
 The update initially received backlash, most notably when editors of the Swahili Wikipedia unanimously voted to revert the changes.

+Both Sanger and Wales gave public interviews in late 2025 about their reflections about the status and state of Wikipedia, leading up to its 25 years of operation on January 15, 2026; Wales appeared on the PBS television news show GZERO World interviewed by Ian Bremmer and Sanger has appeared on the Fox News Channel, interviewed by Ashley Rindsberg.
+Wales' book The Seven Rules of Trust was published in October 2025 by Penguin Random House.
+It was described by the publisher as a "sweeping reflection on the global crisis of credibility and knowledge" with the book examining the "rules of trust" that enabled the growth and success of Wikipedia.

 Impacts of generative AI on Wikipedia views

 Since January 2024, the Wikimedia Foundation has reported a roughly 50 percent increase in bandwidth use from downloads of multimedia content across its projects.
 According to the foundation, this growth is largely attributed to automated programs, or "scraper" bots, that collect large volumes of data from Wikimedia sites for use in training large language models and related applications.

-In October 2025, the Wikimedia Foundation reported an estimated 8 percent decline as compared to the same months in 2024 in human page views.
-They speculate it reflects the use of generative AI and social media on how people tend to search for information.
+In October 2025, the Wikimedia Foundation reported an estimated 8 percent decline in traffic as compared to the same month in 2024 in human page views.
+They speculated that it reflects the growing use of generative AI and social media for finding information.